We understand the can-do types. The ones who want to create real change.

 Certificates

-Each on-campus MPH student also pursues specialized training by choosing certificates that best match their professional goals within a field of study within public health.
+Each on-campus MPH student also pursues specialized training by choosing from 17 certificates that best match their professional goals within a field of study within public health.
 Students are required to choose one functional certificate though up to two are possible, and have the option to add a context certificate.

 Transformative Courses